mochang2/info-sec/info-sec-project/00-django-files/README.md

-Django files(.html, urls.py, views.py, settings.py)
+Django files(.html, urls.py, views.py) and steps to be ready to practice SQL injection.